abd579/Flask-App/README.md

-# Flask-calculator
+# Flask-App
-Its a simple Flask calculator app
+Its a simple Flask app